vinitshahdeo/openapi-url-resolver/README.md

 ## ❤️ Support

-If you find this package useful, please consider:

-- Following me on Twitter for updates and package releases.
-- Starring this repository on GitHub to show your appreciation.
+If you find this package useful, please consider [starring this repository]() on GitHub to show your appreciation.
+You can stay connected with me on Twitter—[@vinit_shahdeo](https://twitter.com/Vinit_Shahdeo).
-- Sponsoring me on GitHub to support ongoing development.
-- Buying me a coffee via PayPal or Ko-fi to help me stay fueled and focused.

 Thank you for your support!

 ## 📝 License

-`openapi-url-resolver` is released under the MIT License.
+[openapi-url-resolver](https://github.com/vinitshahdeo/openapi-url-resolver) is released under the [MIT License](./LICENSE).